Black Friday → 40% OFF Annual Plans

 The email grabs the reader’s attention by implying it has information that can’t be found anywhere else.
 It quickly establishes a connection by highlighting all the facts that make the sender and the company a perfect match.

 Lastly, it shows off all the relevant data without appearing pretentious.
 The author achieves this by stating the facts and letting them speak for themselves.
 There is no, “I’m the BEST at X” or “This is why you NEED me”.
-It simply states facts and charmingly ends with affirming the aim of helping the company achieve its goals.
+It simply states facts and ends with affirming the aim of helping the company achieve its goals.

 Learn from it: